Introduction

 Received Reviews: Active Assignment

 In this step, you can view an overview of all feedback received.
 The reviews in this step display the feedback received by the student.
+It displays their overall progress, average review rating, self-assessment rating, outliers (if enabled), and more.
+To view the full analytics of received reviews, please click on full screen.

-Browse Received Reviews
+Browse Received Reviews:

 The reviews in this step display the feedback received by the student.
 Clicking on View Reviews takes you to the workflow playlist, where you can start viewing student review packets.
 The reviews at this step show the feedback received by the student.

 The Show feedback given by filter defaults to All Reviewees.
 This provides a consolidated view of all feedback received by a student, enabling you to review all his feedback swiftly without navigating multiple sections.
+You may use the dropdown menu to filter by individual review packets.
+Click on the Next button to navigate between students who have received reviews.

 Review, respond or upvote: